hdShang/arxiv-daily/docs/cs-CL/2025-06-10/papers/250608920v1-propmend-hypernetworks-for-knowledge-propagation-in-llms.md

 ---
 layout: default
-title: PropMEND: Hypernetworks for Knowledge Propagation in LLMs
+title: "PropMEND: Hypernetworks for Knowledge Propagation in LLMs"
 ---

 # PropMEND: Hypernetworks for Knowledge Propagation in LLMs